 Treatment for Piriformis Syndrome

-Treatment of this condition at the Fischer Institute is quite successful with the techniques and treatment options implemented from our therapist.
-These treatment options sometimes includes soft tissue mobilization, dry needling, stretching, joint mobilization/manipulation, orthotics and specific exercises not only to the Piriformis muscle but to surrounding joints and muscles which maybe perpetuating the problem.
+These treatment options sometimes include soft tissue mobilization, dry needling, stretching, joint mobilization/manipulation, orthotics and specific exercises not only to the Piriformis muscle but to surrounding joints and muscles which may perpetuate the problem.